Showing posts with label Course Camarguaise. Show all posts

 Daube de Boeuf a la Provençale

 The excellent beef from these free-range cattle will be on many menus.
-The breed are descendants of Spanish fighting bulls, however, now after many centuries, they are a much smaller animal than their forefathers and fore-mothers.
+The breed are descendants of Spanish fighting bulls, however, now after many centuries, they are a much smaller animal than their forefathers and fore-mothers and considered a separate breed.

 The gardians, the French cowboys, who look after the cattle, despite their similar hats and boots, are markedly different to USA cowboys.
 To begin with, they speak French, drink wine and have better cooks!
 The beautiful white horses of the Camargue are also looked after by the gardians; these are the semi-wild Cheval Blanc Camarguais.

 Filet de Rougets Poêlé, Riz Rouge de la Camargue – Lightly fried filets of red mullet, served with the natural red rice of the Camargue.
-This unique and natural red-to-brown rice is often prepared with recipes similar to those used for risotto.
-It is the unique Camargue marshes that produce this special rice.
+This unique and natural red rice is grown in the unique Camargue saline marshes.

 The red mullet is a sea fish and will have been caught locally; elsewhere, this fish may be on the menu as the rouget barbet or rouget de vase.
 Under whatever name a menu uses this is a fish that makes excellent eating.